New Student Registration

-In each instance above (pre-made schedules for those attending Orientation, and registration for courses by transfer students), students are actually registered for courses and fees are assessed in the 2012 tax year.
-Even though the courses won’t begin until 2013, a record of registration and fees is created in 2012.
+In each instance above (pre-made schedules for those attending Orientation, and registration for courses by transfer students), students are actually registered for courses and fees are assessed in the 2013 tax year.
+Even though the courses won’t begin until January 2014, a record of registration and fees is created in 2013.
+Students traditionally register in December, thus making all charges and fees assessed in 2013.
 University of West Georgia is required by law to report to the IRS all of those who register for courses in IRS form 1098T in the year that the record is created and in the year fees are assessed.
-For the 2012 1098T form, we will report that fees are assessed for all of those who have schedules and a record for 2013 made in 2012, but will indicate that actual enrollment is in another year.
-To determine the tax implications of the 1098T form in 2012 and 2013 for your individual taxes, we suggest that you consult with a tax advisor.
+For the 2013 1098T form, we will report that fees are assessed for all classes registered between January 1, 2013 - December 31, 2013.
+We will however, indicate that the enrollment takes place in another year (2014).
+To determine the tax implications of the 1098T form in 2013, we suggest that you consult with a tax accoutant.

 If you have not yet applied: